The Twin Sample Biopsy Needle harvests two tissue samples in one pass, one for conventional pathology and the second for molecular diagnosis.

 Slides from twin samples of fresh ex-vivo prostate.

-2 samples in 1 passThe first sample satisfies pathology and ethical requirements for patient treatment, leaving the second sample available for molecular assays.
+2 samples in 1 passOne sample satisfies pathology and ethical requirements for patient treatment, leaving the second available for molecular assays.
 Since the second mirrors the first, the pathologist’s findings tell you what is in the second sample.
 Get the Right Sample for precision medicine.

-Sample CustodyThe fresh sample is sent from the biopsy procedure directly to the extraction lab to provide analyte for everyone.
-No more tracking a single biopsy, multiple blind biopsies or finding the remaining block inadequate.
+Sample CustodyThe fresh sample is processed by one extraction lab to provide aliquots of analyte for everyone.
+No more tracking multiple blind biopsies or finding the remaining block inadequate.